Visa Waiver for Tourism or Business

 If a visitor from a visa waiver country who is inadmissible or deportable after admission, the person waives the right to a removal hearing except for an asylum-only hearing (if the visitor expresses a fear of returning to her country).
 Generally asylum is the only relief to which a visa waiver entrant is eligible once in removal and detention is mandatory (no immigration bond or voluntary departure) until removal.
 A person who fraudulently enters under the Visa Waiver program (e.g. an Algerian using a fake French passport) is bound by the terms of the visa waiver program and asylum is the only relief available.

 I came in on the visa waiver program can I apply for adjustment of status?

 Yes, but only if you are not in removal and based upon an immediate relative petition.
 If you are married to a US citizen, you can adjust status, i.e. get a green card without leaving the United States.

 US immigration law issues can be complex and confusing.
 Put the matter into the hands of a competent professional.
 If you have any questions about your immigration options under the US visa waiver program call us at 702-423-2721 or email us to schedule a free immigration lawyer consultation.
-I also urge you to subscribe to this blog or the RSS feed so you can see when we post new articles.
+I also urge you to subscribe to our blog or the RSS feed so you can see when we post new articles.